aradarbel10/Dyppyl/README.md

 The repository doesn't follow any particular formatting style.
 You are always welcome to contribute examples, fixes, etc...
 For larger features you should talk to me so we can work together!

 ## Some Old Examples
-These are a little outdated by now, but I keep them here anyway.
+These are quite outdated by now, but I keep them here anyway.
 #### LL(1) Grammar in-code with generated parse tree
 ![LL1 example](promotional/LL1.png)